Ebonsignori/Operating-Systems-Fall-2018/lecture_5 (8-30)/README.md

         - I/O Operation
         - File Manipulation
         - Communication
-        - (slides)
+        - TODO: (see slides)
     - Efficiency of computer system operation

 ### Program Execution
-- OS provides for loading, running, and ending programs
+- OS provides for the loading, running, and ending of programs

 Source Program -> Translator -> Linker -> Loader -> Computer -> Results

 #### Programs
 1. **Source Program**: Any program written in any language
-- Source program is not edible (understood) by computer and must be converted to machine language, so source program is fed to translator.
+- A Source program is not edible (understandable) by a computer and must be converted to machine language, so source program is fed to translator.

 2. **Translator**: Takes source program and converts it into an *object program/module*
     - **Assembler:** If source program is assembly language, then translator is called assembler.
     - **Compiler**: When source program is high level, then translator is called compiler.
-        - **Compile Time**: Time taken to compile source program into machine code.
+        - **Compile Time**: Time taken to compile a source program into machine code.

-3. **Linker (linkage editor)**: Takes *object program*.
+3. **Linker (linkage editor)**: Takes the *object program/module* as input and creates the *executable program/module* as output.
 There are symbols in object program that are unknown to machine.
-Linker takes copies of libraries executable and creates an *executable program/module*
+The Linker takes machine code copies of all of the unresolved symbols (libraries, system codes, etc) and combines them to create an *executable program/module*

-4. **Loader**: Takes *executable program* and puts it into RAM.
+4. **Loader**: Takes an *executable program/module* and puts it into RAM.

 5. **Computer**: Computes executable program in RAM when it is its turn.

 #### Items
 **Source Program**

-**Object Module**: Translation of source program into machine language with some unresolved symbols.
+**Object Module**: The translation of source program into machine language with some unresolved symbols.
 Some symbols have no been converted into machine language.
    - **Unresolved Symbols**:
         - Libraries
             - Example `Math.SQRT`